Fast Food You wish to estimate, with 90% confidence, the populati... | Channels for Pearson+

 Population Proportion

-The population proportion refers to the fraction of a population that exhibits a certain characteristic, in this case, U.S. families who eat fast food at least once per week.
-It is denoted by 'p' and is crucial for estimating how widespread a behavior or opinion is within a defined group.
+The population proportion refers to the fraction of a population that possesses a certain characteristic.
+In this context, it is the percentage of U.S. families that eat fast food at least once per week.
+Understanding this concept is crucial for estimating the true proportion based on sample data.

 Recommended video: